HedvigS/personal-cookbook/R/cldf_for_dummies.md

 no set of csvs.
 Just one file, for example values.csv.
 In such cases, the file doesn’t have any meta-data specified and just conforms to all the default settings.
 You can’t tell by a json that it’s a CLDF-dataset because there isn’t one.
-This type of CLDF-dataset is rare, and will not be discussed further here.
+This type of CLDF-data set is rare, and will not be dealt with further here.
+Please insert a “except for the metadata-free-conforming CLDF-data sets” mentally in the paragraphs below.

     ### Types of CLDF-datasets